myungjinlee/GLYCO/README.md

        ```
        python3 bfactor.py ave_res_count.txt frame_1.pdb
        ```
-       You can open the output "frame_1_bfactor.pdb" with PyMOL to display the glycan coverage.
+       You can open the output "frame_1_bfactor.pdb" with PyMOL to display the glycan coverage per protein surface residue.
      - 3.1.2.
 Glycan atoms of epitope regions:<br />
        - Count number of glycan atoms per epitope residue
          1) Should follow the same instruction in Section 3.1.1.
 1)-4).